monktastic/blog/pages/metaphysics/radical-skepticism-and-magic.md

 etc., if those neurons weren't firing, there would be no chirp-experience.
 Conversely, even if there were no actual bird (like in a dream), those neurons firing would still be experienced as the sound of chirping.
 That sound *is* your brain.
-Now forgetting the physicalist description, that sound is your *mind* -- your sheer capacity for experience -- shining out in all its glory.
+Now forgetting the physicalist assumption, that sound is your *mind* -- your sheer capacity for experience -- shining out in all its glory.

-The mind glows in the form of your other sense fields, too, as well as in the form of thoughts, emotions, memories, etc. (which together are sometimes, confusingly, *also* defined as "the mind").
+The mind shines in the form of your other sense fields, too, as well as in the form of thoughts, emotions, memories, etc. (which together are sometimes, confusingly, *also* defined as "the mind").
 Everything you've ever experienced as "the world" has been your mind, illuminated.
 Even if you cannot know anything about the true *cause* of this luminosity, the one thing you *can* know is that whatever it is, it *is* shining right now.

-This fact may seem obvious, but it is normally heavily obscured by your constant mental chatter.
-When you experience the luminosity completely nakedly -- finally free of your assumptions about its cause and nature -- something remarkable can happen.
-You may experience joy, wonder, awe, gratitude, and love beyond your wildest imagination; beyond what can normally fit inside the confines of your mind.
-You rediscover the unspeakable magic of life.
+If this fact feels dull or obvious, it is because part of your mind is still dead certain that it can *explain* this luminosity: it's caused by a world out there, a brain in here, etc. When you experience the luminosity completely nakedly -- finally free of your unfounded assumptions about its cause and nature -- something remarkable can happen.
+You may experience joy, wonder, awe, gratitude, humility, and love beyond your wildest imagination; beyond what can normally fit inside the confines of your mind.
+You rediscover the unspeakable and mind-shattering magic of *life*.

-At this point, the temptation is *very strong* to reorient yourself using the safety blanket you've become so familiar with: "oh, never mind; I can explain this all in terms of my brain and an external world."
-If you somehow manage to resist this most cunning trap, the mystery deepens further.
+The rational mind cannot stand not knowing, and will try to reassert its dominance.
+If you somehow manage to resist its cunning traps, the mystery opens out further.

 ## What lies beyond